First Nations - Land Rights and Environmentalism in British Columbia

 Logging companies on the Northwest Coast of BC pay lucrative bribes to First Nations community members to become so called "co ordinators."
 In an underhanded maneuver, these individuals are appointed as negotiators to collaborate with the forest industry and government in side deals even though they do not speak for the community.

-The Kwakiutl protest sign (right) says: "Government ignored consultation & accomodation process."
-The Kwakiutl lands and waters subject to Aboriginal Title under their Douglas Treaty were strengthened by the Supreme Court of Canada Delgamuukw ruling in 1997: "Delgamuukw paves the way for First Nations to have their title finally legitimized under the Canadian Constitution" Delgamuukw.
+The Kwakiutl protest sign says: "Government ignored consultation & accomodation process" (right).
+The Kwakiutl lands and waters subject to Aboriginal Title under their Douglas Treaty were strengthened by the Supreme Court of Canada Delgamuukw ruling in 1997: "Delgamuukw paves the way for First Nations to have their title finally legitimized under the Canadian Constitution" Delgamuukw Decision.

 On 12 February 2007 Elder Basil Ambers led the Kwakiutl procession to the BC Legislature (left).
 The people assembled at Wawaditla, the Kwakiutl bighouse that forms the nucleous of Victoria's much celebrated Thunderbird Park.
 Wawaditla, like the neighbouring BC Legislature, is built on the traditional territory of Songhees First Nation.